Help With the DS-5535 Delay

 What’s the DS-5535 Form?

 In 2019, then-President Donald Trump introduced the idea of thorough checking by immigration services, known as extreme vetting.
 This led to the creation of form DS-5535.
 This form is for people from countries with tense relationships with the US or mainly Muslim countries.
-It's a way to carefully review and confirm the backgrounds and histories of visa applicants as part of the thorough checking process.

 What Does the DS-5535 Require?